The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 Result: Email time 8 → 4 hours weekly in the first month.

-Caught in month 1 because of a systematic audit.
-Would’ve continued indefinitely without tracking.
+Caught in month 1 because of a systematic audit; without tracking, it would have continued indefinitely.

 Move 2: Month 2 — Track Variance + Catch Silent Drift